truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 With the implementation of administrator accounts, the root user is no longer the default administrator username.

-Based on the method used to install SCALE, you can be presented with different first time login scenarios, each described below.
+Based on the method used to install SCALE, you can be presented with different first-time login scenarios, each described below.

 {{< expand "Clean Installing SCALE" "v" >}}
 When installing SCALE from an <file>iso</file> file, and based on the authentication method selected in step 4 of the SCALE [TrueNAS installer]({{< relref "InstallingScale.md#using-the-truenas-installer" >}}) process, you can see a different sign-in screen for the web UI and need to use different login credentials.